 Response: The Title I Coordinator and Parent Involvement Specialist review the current School Parent Involvement Plan on a regular basis with administration from each Title I school.
 The schools are required to submit to the district, a log of parent activities on a district developed template for the previous month.
-They must include parent sign in sheets when applicable, agendas and workshop handouts.
+They must include parent sign-in sheets when applicable, agendas and workshop handouts.
 The Title I Parent Involvement Specialist also works with the school-based parent involvement contact, assistant principal, and/or the guidance office to collect documentation of ongoing parent activities.

 The district begins planning for the next school year in the Spring when the results of the parent survey are analyzed.
-Those results are reviewed by Principals and the District Parent Advisory Council to design effective strategies for the coming school year.
+Those results are reviewed by Principals and the Title I Parent Involvement Council (f/k/a the District Parent Advisory Council) to design effective strategies for the coming school year.
 This begins the process of planning and development of the Parent Involvement Plan for the next school year by the school as well as the district plan.